Finocchio's Club

-Finocchio's Club was a former nightclub and bar in operation from 1936 to 1999 in North Beach, San Francisco, California.
-The club started as a speakeasy called the 201 Club in 1929 located at 406 Stockton Street.
-In 1933, with the repeal of prohibition, the club moved upstairs and started to offer female impersonation acts; after police raids in 1936 the club relocated to the larger 506 Broadway location.
-Finocchio's night club opened June 15, 1936 and was located in San Francisco, California, above Enrico's Cafe at 506 Broadway Street in North Beach.
+Finocchio's' Club was a former nightclub and bar in operation from 1936 to 1999 in North Beach, San Francisco, California.
+The club started as a speakeasy, "the 201 Club", in 1929, owned by Joe and Eve Finicchio.
+It was located at 406 Stockton Street, in San Francisco.
+In 1933, with the repeal of prohibition, the club moved upstairs and started to offer female impersonation acts.
+Following a series of police raids in 1936, Finnochio's Club relocated.
+The new, expanded location of Finocchio's opened on June 15, 1936; it was located at 506 Broadway Street, (above Enrico's Cafe) in the North Beach area of San Francisco, California.

+Finocchio's shut down on November 27, 1999.

 Name

 The term finocchio is Italian for fennel, but is also a negative slang term for homosexual.
 Finocchio are described as young male prostitutes, often underage, working at brothels.
 In New York City, the Italian word finocchio was common derogatory slang for homosexual men, equivalent to fairy or faggot.

 History

 Joseph "Joe" Finocchio, the creator of the club, had the idea of a nightclub with female impersonators in costumes when a patron jokingly went on the stage of his club and did a routine that the crowd enjoyed.
 The club was not advertised as a gay club; it was advertised as a place for entertainment and fun.
 Both gay and straight performers worked there.
 The acts included varying ethnic-inspired performances such as geisha-style performances, which may have helped encourage tourists and contributed to the diverse, often racially diverse crowds, which was unusual during this time of segregation.
 In the days before gay liberation, female impersonator clubs provided semi-public social spaces for sexual minorities to congregate.

 Finocchio's often featured traditional drag, with performers in gowns singing or lip-synching to top 40 ballads.

 Finocchio's was "off limits" during World War II, not due to the entertainment, but rather for selling liquor to the military outside the authorized hours of sales.
 On December 31, 1943 the ban was lifted after Joe Finocchio and other bar owners signed an agreement to limit liquor sales to military personnel between 5 pm and midnight.

 Finocchio's was a huge favorite with tourists from the 1930s to the early 1990s.
 Joe Finocchio died in January 1986.
 Eve Finocchio, Joe's widow, decided to close the club on November 27, 1999 because of a significant increase in the monthly rent and dwindling audience attendance.

 Some other notable female impersonators acts and nightclubs of the era include The Beige Room in San Francisco; Club My-O-My in New Orleans; Club 82 in New York City; and the traveling Jewel Box Revue.